 Today Joe is recognized as one of the world’s foremost authorities on reading non-verbal communications and he is regularly interviewed on programs such as NBC’s Today Show, Fox News, ABC’s Good Morning America, CBS’ Early Show, BBC News, and for publications such as The Washington Post, South China Morning Post and Psychology Today.

 Described by his audiences as “dynamic,” “superb,” and “captivating,” Joe has lectured throughout the United States, South America, Europe and Asia, teaching the skills of reading non-verbal behavior, as well as perception management.

 A gifted educator and speaker, Joe utilizes his FBI experiences to guarantee his lectures are not only fascinating, but also singularly unique.

-Personally sought out by CEOs of a number of major global organizations, Joe provides the same personalized hands-on attention, which made him famous at the FBI and at Saint Leo University in Florida where he serves on the adjunct faculty.
+Personally sought out by CEOs of a number of major global organizations, Joe provides the same personalized hands-on attention, which made him famous at the FBI and at Harvard Business School where he has lectured annually for the past six years.

-His books include the international best-seller, What Every Body is Saying, co-authored with Marvin Karlins, Louder Than Words, co-authored with Toni Sciarra-Poynter, Advanced Interviewing Techniques, co-authored with John Schafer and currently used by the FBI’s counterterrorism division, Hunting Terrorists: A Look at the Psychopathology of Terror and Read 'Em and Reap, written with Marvin Karlins.
+His books include the international best-seller, What Every Body is Saying, co-authored with Marvin Karlins, Dangerous Personalities, his most recent book co-authored with Toni Sciarra-Poynter, Louder Than Words, also co-authored with Toni Sciarra-Poynter, Advanced Interviewing Techniques, co-authored with John Schafer and currently used by the FBI’s counterterrorism division, Hunting Terrorists: A Look at the Psychopathology of Terror and Read 'Em and Reap, written with Marvin Karlins.
 Joe also has a number of eBooks available on a variety of topics, more information can be found on the BOOKS page.